Phoenix Pedestrian Accident Lawyer

 Should You Settle a Claim or Take it to Court?

-Before your case goes to trial, there will most likely be a period of time where there may be a negotiation for a possible settlement to avoid court.
+Before your case goes to trial in Phoenix, there will most likely be a period of time when there may be a negotiation for a possible settlement to avoid court.
 The choice to settle has its share of advantages that you may want to consider.

 However, those advantages will have to be weighed against accepting a payout that is less than what you may have received if the court process went perfectly in your favor.
 After all, in a compromise, both parties will have to make concessions.